GenericMappingTools/gmt/doc/rst/source/grdtrend.rst

 grdtrend
 ********

+.. only:: not man

     grdtrend - Fit trend surface to grids and compute residuals

 `Synopsis <#toc1>`_
 -------------------